-5. Have your principal or superintendent sign on the Site Administrator line.
+• School nurse will complete and sign.
+Have your principal or superintendent sign on the Manager or Designee line.
+Continue to step 5.

-6. Send the signed page to ImmPact by: Fax 207-287-8127 or email immpact.support@maine.gov.
+5. Send the signed page (to ImmPact by: Fax 207-287-8127 or email immpact.support@maine.gov.
 You should receive an email from the immpact.support@maine.gov with your log in credentials.
 If you have not, then please contact.

-7. Phone the ImmPact helpdesk 1-800-906-8754 to get your username and password.
+6. Phone the ImmPact helpdesk 1-800-906-8754 or email immpact.support@maine.gov to get your username and password.